Release – Greenwich LifeSciences Provides Update Showing Continued Reduction in Recurrence Rate in the Open Label Arm of FLAMINGO-01

 Research News and Market Data on GLSI

-STAFFORD, Texas, Jan.
-27, 2026 (GLOBE NEWSWIRE) — Greenwich LifeSciences, Inc. (Nasdaq: GLSI) (the “Company”), a clinical-stage biopharmaceutical company focused on its Phase III clinical trial, FLAMINGO-01, which is evaluating Fast Track designated GLSI-100, an immunotherapy to prevent breast cancer recurrences, today provided additional updates on its cash burn rate and financing strategy.
+STAFFORD, Texas, March 16, 2026 (GLOBE NEWSWIRE) — Greenwich LifeSciences, Inc. (Nasdaq: GLSI) (the “Company”), a clinical-stage biopharmaceutical company focused on its Phase III clinical trial, FLAMINGO-01, which is evaluating GLSI-100, an immunotherapy to prevent breast cancer recurrences, today provided the following update on the use of commercially manufactured GP2 in FLAMINGO-01.

 About FLAMINGO-01 Open Label Phase III Data